Jort20/-Blessures_bij_het_hardlopen-/README.md

     Select a sleep limit option.
     Choose a sleep metric.

-#### Chronic Ratio Plot

-    Select a person by ID or choose "All IDs."
-    Choose a line color.
-    Choose a metric for the chronic ratio plot.

 ## Info

     The dataset includes information about dates, moments, TQR, RPE, duration, sleep, person IDs, and more.